mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 bootstrap](https://guix.gnu.org/blog/2019/guix-reduces-bootstrap-seed-by-50/)
 for NixOS.
-As Vagrant [managed](https://deb.debian.org/debian/pool/main/m/mes/mes_0.21-3_i386.deb) to get Mes into Debian unstable before the summit, he expressed that wanted to _do_ something with it.
+As Vagrant [managed](https://deb.debian.org/debian/pool/main/m/mes/mes_0.21-3_i386.deb) to get Mes into Debian unstable before the summit, he expressed that we should _do_ something with it.
 We decided to attempt a cross-distribution [Diverse Double Compilation](https://dwheeler.com/trusting-trust/dissertation/html/wheeler-trusting-trust-ddc.html) of Mes.
-Initially, David ([Nix](https://nixos.org)), Vagrant ([Debian](https://debian.org)) and janneke ([GNU Guix](https://guix.gnu.org)) took up the challange, soon to be joined by Jelle ([Arch](https://archlinux.org)).
+Initially, David ([Nix](https://nixos.org)), Vagrant ([Debian](https://debian.org)) and janneke ([GNU Guix](https://guix.gnu.org)) took up the challenge, soon to be joined by Jelle ([Arch](https://archlinux.org)).
 David was the first do do a diffoscope comparison to find that Mes v0.21 [actually](http://git.savannah.gnu.org/cgit/mes.git/tree/src/mes.c?h=v0.21#n1781)